New snacks on sale now for a limited time! Use code NEW for 15% off.

 Roundworm Treatment

 If your cat develops a roundworm infection, your veterinarian will most likely prescribe a pill or liquid dewormer, such aspyrantel pamoate, to target theadult worms and prevent the development of newroundworm larvae.
 Because adult roundworms, eggs, and larvae are not affected equally, it will take at least two (and possibly more) treatments to fully eliminate the intestinal parasite infection.
 The first dose of medication will kill the adult roundworms, but not any larvae and/or eggs that are present .
-A second visit, usually a month or two later, is necessary to administer another dose to kill those eggs that have hatched.
-If symptoms persist, a third treatment may be required.

-If you have a multi-cat home and suspect one is infected with this kind of intestinal parasite, you should have all your cats treated at the same time.
+If you have a multi-cat home and suspect one is infected with this type of intestinal parasite, you should have all your cats treated at the same time.
 The parasite can be passed quickly, so even if a second cat isn't showing symptoms yet, it might already be infected.

 Finally, make sure to keep your cats' bedding and litter boxes clean to help reduce the possible spread of parasitic worm infection.